gr-blog/gregros.dev/posts/web/04/every-way-to-make-a-synthetic-iframe.post.md

 # Data URI
 Another kind of iframe uses the `src` attribute, but with a data URI in it.
 That's very similar to the `srcdoc` attribute, in that it allows us to specify the iframe’s contents verbatim in the attribute.

-However, using a data URI is more flexible, since it allows different encodings.
+But using a data URI is more flexible, since it allows different encodings.
 We can just use text:

 ```html
 <iframe src="data:text/html,<h1>hello world</h1>"></iframe>